asdf-format/asdf-standard/docs/source/schemas/legacy.rst

 Legacy schemas
 ==============

-The following legacy schemas and not part of the most recent ASDF standard version:
+The following legacy schemas are not part of the most recent ASDF standard version:

 .. asdf-autoschemas::